Scotland Adventure – WHW – Fri (10)

 At one point I met a southbound solo hiker.
 Her pack was about as big as she was, and she was regretting bringing so much with her.
 She was a little jealous of my light day pack, and we chatted briefly on the open trail about how her train to the trail’s start had been cancelled due to the storm, and she was doing the stages of the full trail out of order.

 I had been walking on my own for a couple of hours, enjoying the time alone and in my head, when I saw Dan waiting for me at a distant gate.
 I approached and we then walked together for the rest of the day.
 It was nice to have a companion to walk with again, even if we didn’t talk much.
 The landscape had changed considerably since I met up with Dan: the comprehensive pine plantations that are all over Scotland are there for one reason: to be cut down.
-We were walking through an area that had been cut recently and the devastation of the stumps and mud was not pleasant to walk through.
+We were walking through an area that had been recently harvested and the devastation of the stumps and mud was not pleasant to walk through.
 I saw a couple of song birds flitting among the debris and it made me realize just how little wildlife I had seen so far on this hike.
 A couple of birds, a waterfowl or two, the pheasants – but no mammals so far.
 This was really surprising to me, as I expected to at least see some squirrels and even evidence of deer, or foxes, or (be still my heart!) a Scottish Wildcat!

 I mentioned to Dan how I was sure that he thought of me when he passed the dead sheep on the trail before I caught up to him.
 “Dead sheep?
 What dead sheep?”
 I looked at him incredulously.
 The sheep had been just a pile of bones, but it was directly on the trail and (in my opinion) very hard to miss.
 But Dan missed it, nonetheless.
 It went back to an old story that we have from one of our first motorcycle rides together.